sapcc/limes/docs/design/002-public-api.md

 }
 ```

-If `<project-id>` was given, the outer key is `project` and its value is the object without the array surrounding it.
+If `:project_id` was given, the outer key is `project` and its value is the object without the array surrounding it.

 Quota/usage data for the project is ordered into `services`, then into `resources`.
 In the example above, services
 include `compute` and `object_storage`, and the `compute` service has three resources, `instances`, `cores` and `ram`.